Product added to cart

 #1: BCAAs Enhance Muscle Protein Synthesis

-BCAAs are well known for triggering protein synthesis.
+BCAAs trigger protein synthesis.
 Combining BCAAs with resistance exercise results in maximal protein synthesis because they both trigger something called the mTORC1 signaling pathway that is essential for muscle building.

 The BCAAs along with alanine, aspartate, and glutamate are all taken into muscle tissue for energy.
-It is suggested that muscle is designed to burn BCAAs for energy during exercise, making a large pool essential for performance.
+Muscle fibers are designed to burn BCAAs for energy during exercise, making a large pool essential for performance.

-Another great benefit of BCAAs is that if you have to take time off from training due to injury, a need for a break, or lack of time, increasing your BCAA intake will minimize muscle loss.
+Another great benefit of BCAAs is that if you have to take time off from training due to injury, increasing your BCAA intake will minimize muscle loss.
 In addition, because BCAAs trigger protein synthesis even in the absence of exercise, the preservation of lean muscle tissue can keep metabolism up and help prevent fat gain when inactive.